Frank Gehry: Bilbao effect

+The term "Bilbao effect" emerged in urban planning to describe the transformative impact of Gehry’s architecture.
+His design for the Guggenheim Museum in Bilbao, Spain, revitalized the city, serving as a prime example of how architecture can drive economic and cultural renewal.
+The museum’s dramatic curves and shimmering titanium panels are defining features of Gehry’s style, emphasizing movement and fluidity.

 After the phenomenal success of Gehry's design for the Guggenheim Museum in Bilbao, Spain, critics began referring to the economic and cultural revitalization of cities through iconic, innovative architecture as the "Bilbao effect".
 In the first 12 months after the museum was opened, an estimated US$160 million were added to the Basque economy.
-Indeed, over $3.5 billion have been added to the Basque economy since the building opened.
+As of 2014, over $3.5 billion have been added to the Basque economy since the building opened.
 In subsequent years there have been many attempts to replicate this effect through large-scale eye-catching architectural commissions that have been both successful and unsuccessful, such as Daniel Libeskind's expansion of the Denver Art Museum and buildings by Gehry himself, such as the almost universally well-received Walt Disney Concert Hall in Los Angeles and the more controversial Museum of Pop Culture in Seattle.
 Though some link the concept of the Bilbao effect to the notion of starchitecture, Gehry has consistently rejected the label of a starchitect.

-Criticism

-Though much of Gehry's work has been well-received, its reception was not always positive.
-Art historian Hal Foster reads Gehry's architecture as, primarily, in the service of corporate branding.
-Criticism of his work includes complaints over design flaws that the buildings waste structural resources by creating functionless forms, do not seem to belong in their surroundings or enhance the public context of their locations, and are apparently designed without taking into account the local climate.

-Moreover, socialist magazine Jacobin pointed out that Gehry's work can be summed up as architecture for the super-wealthy, in the sense that it is expensive, not resourceful, and does not serve the interests of the overwhelming majority.
-The article criticized Gehry's statement, "In the world we live in, 98 percent of what gets built and designed today is pure shit."

-Other aspects of career
+Academia and design career

 Academia

 In January 2011, Gehry joined the University of Southern California (USC) faculty, as the Judge Widney Professor of Architecture.
 He has since continued in this role at his alma mater.
-He has also held teaching positions at Harvard University, the University of California at Los Angeles, the University of Toronto, Columbia University, the Federal Institute of Technology in Zurich, and at Yale University, where he still teaches as of 2017.
+He has also held teaching positions at Harvard University, the University of California at Los Angeles, the University of Toronto, Columbia University, the Federal Institute of Technology in Zürich, and at Yale University, where he still teaches as of 2017.

 Though he is often referred to as a "starchitect", he has repeatedly expressed his disdain for the term, insisting he is only an architect.
 Steve Sample, President of the University of Southern California, told Gehry that "...After George Lucas, you are our most prominent graduate".

 As of December 2013, Gehry has received over a dozen honorary university degrees (see #Honorary doctorates).

 In February 2017, MasterClass announced an online architecture course taught by Gehry that was released that July.